incoggeek/TourAlly/README.md

 # Tour Ally

-Tour Ally - A final year academic project, a tour guide application is to provide value to travelers and enhance their travel experience.
+Tour Ally is a tour‑guide application focused on delivering value to travelers through curated routes, local tips, and offl ine support.
+I developed the app using JAVA to learn how mobile apps are built and can be secured so I could effectively perform mobile penetration testing

 ## Features